jmaher06/EC327_Team_Success/README.md

 for another move.
 Also, if the Move_Peice method returns false, main should ask for another move since the move was not allowed.
 At the end of each turn call King_Exists() to check if the game should be over and Promote_Pawns() to promote any pawns.

+NOTE: All the codes were written from scratch.
+The files in SRC folder were used for inspiration and understanding what kind of classs we can need.
+We still uploaded the codes we used as a inspiration and our initial understanding.